-PHOENIX (AP) -- Jurors will resume deliberations Tuesday morning in the trial of an Arizona woman accused of fatally beating her husband with a hammer in 2009.
+PHOENIX (AP) -- Jurors will resume deliberations Tuesday in the trial of an Arizona woman accused of fatally beating her husband with a hammer in 2009.

-The 36-year-old Devault told investigators that Dale Harrell had physically and sexually abused her in the past.
+She told investigators that Dale Harrell had physically and sexually abused her in the past.